 1798 - French forces capture Malta from the Catholic Order of the Knights of Malta, who have ruled it since the Holy Roman Emperor granted it to them in 1530.

 1814 - The Treaty of Vienna ends the Napoleonic Wars, and grants Malta as a crown colony to Britain.

 1942 - Heavy bombing by German and Italian air forces targeting Allied bases.
 King George VI awards colony the George Cross - Britain's highest civilian decoration - for heroism.

 1947 - Self-government granted.

-1971 - Dom Mintoff's Malta Labour Party takes power, new era begins of non-alignment and special friendship with Libya and Communist states.
+1971 - Dom Mintoff's Labour Party takes power, and reorients Malta towards Libya and the Communist bloc.

 1974 - Malta becomes republic.